1. Flu vaccine – is it worth getting vaccinated in 2020?

 No, there are currently no certain data that would support this hypothesis.
 Research is currently underway in many countries around the world on a vaccine against tuberculosis (bcg vaccine) to show whether this vaccine has a protective effect against covid-19.
 In Australia, for example, scientists are studying the effects of the bcg vaccine on 4,000 health workers there.
 Preliminary research results are expected to be released in autumn 2020.

-9. Can I get my child vaccinated against the flu?
+9. Can I get my child vaccinated against?

-10. Can I buy the flu vaccine at a pharmacy without a prescription?
+10. Can I buy the vaccine at a pharmacy without a prescription?

 Unfortunately not.
 You need a prescription from a doctor.
 The e-prescription can be obtained quickly during consultation with a doctor HERE.